commonhaus/foundation/policies/ip-policy.md

 Updating the year after the file is created is unnecessary.

+> [!NOTE]
-Do not alter existing copyright lines unless you have the right to do so.
+> Do not alter existing copyright lines unless you have the right to do so.

 ## Obtaining an Exemption